ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

 This attempts to first run all the hooks defined in the ``.pre-commit-config.yaml`` file.
 If any of the hooks fail, the commit will be aborted, and you will need to fix the issues before trying to make a commit again.

-To double chekc that the previous commit was successful, you can run the following command:
+To double check that the previous commit was successful, you can run the following command:

 .. code-block:: bash